 Relevant Sustainable Development Goals

-Percentage of dwellings within 400 metres of public open space
+Percentage of dwellings within 400 m or less of public open space

-Percentage of dwellings within 400 metres of a public open space larger than 1.5 hectares
+Percentage of dwellings within 400 m of public open space larger than 1.5 hectares

 Three datasets were used in the GIS analysis: public open space, the pedestrian road network, and sample points.
 Pedestrian road network distances were calculated from each sample point to all areas of open space within 3200 metres.
 Pseudo-entry points were created along the perimeter of each area of open space at 50 metre intervals, where this perimeter was within 30 metres distance of an accessible path.
 Areas of open space, and those which may be considered publicly accessible, were identified using a detailed set of OpenStreetMap tags and morphological criterion.
 Publication of the full method is forthcoming.